eclipse-californium/californium/MIGRATION_HINTS_4.md

 Replace `DtlsBlockConnectionState.getMac` by `DtlsBlockConnectionState.initMac`.
 Adapt `CbcBlockCipher.getBlockCipherMac()` to use a already initialized `Mac` and remove the `macKey` from the parameter list.

 Remove obsolete `destroy(PrivateKey key)`, `destroy(SecretKey key)`, `isDestroyed(PrivateKey key)`, and `isDestroyed(SecretKey key)` from `SecretUtil`.
 Java 8 supports the `Destroyable` for both `PrivateKey` and `SecretKey` obsoletes that workaround.

+Add `Destroyable` to `PskSecretResult`.
+Enables to implement a `PskStore` returning `SecretKey` without cloning them.
+The type of the `SecretKey` is not longer defined by the algorithm, it's passed in as parameter creating a `PskSecretResult`.

+The function `generateMasterSecret` is moved from `AsyncPskStore` to `PskSecretResult`.

 ### Californium-Core: